retaildevcrews/ngsa-asb/scripts/ResourceAutomation/README.md

 - Azure subscription
 - Account to execute bicep deployments on that subscription (account should have at least contributor role to subscription)
-- Log analytics workspace for automation to log to.
+- Log analytics workspace for automation logging

 ## Deployment Structure